 and how important it was to tap in to and honour that.

-And to that, I had to learn what sources of motivation were ineffective, or moreover… had an adverse effect.
+And to do that, I had to learn what sources of motivation were ineffective, or moreover… had an adverse effect.
 I HAD THE CHANCE TO LEARN HOW DIFFERENT SKIING FOR CASH WAS.

-I remember being in the lead in a race in Alberta, and then missing a gate… I actually aired up an over the whole panel, which means my body didn’t travel the full distance it needed to go out and around that whole gate… I had technically missed a gate, and I was disqualified from the race… and all I could think about was the opportunity cost.
+I remember being in the lead in a race in Alberta, and then missing a gate… I actually aired up and over the whole panel, which means my body didn’t travel the full distance it needed to go out and around that whole gate… I had technically missed a gate, and I was disqualified from the race… and all I could think about was the opportunity cost.
 It basically cost me $2,500 to miss that gate by a matter of inches.
 I eventually realized that

 I had to abandon ALL thoughts of money (or medals) while racing,